-(a) adopt, either wholly or in part or with modifications and either specifically or by reference, any rules, regulations, codes, instructions or other subordinate legislation made, determined or issued under any other Act or under any Act of the Parliament of the Commonwealth or the United Kingdom or any of the standards, rules, codes or specifications of the bodies known as Standards Australia, the British Standards Institution, The Association of Australian Port and Marine Authorities, or other like body specified in the rules or regulations; and
+(a) adopt, either wholly or in part or with modifications and either specifically or by reference, any subsidiary legislation or other instrument under any Act of the State, another Australian jurisdiction or the United Kingdom or any of the standards, rules, codes or specifications of the bodies known as Standards Australia, the British Standards Institution, the International Organization for Standardization, the Australian Maritime Safety Authority (established by the Australian Maritime Safety Authority Act 1990 (Commonwealth)) or other like body specified in the regulations; and

-(b) incorporate by reference, with or without modification, all or any of the provisions of the Uniform Shipping Laws Code adopted by the Marine and Ports Council of Australia; and
+(b) incorporate by reference, with or without modification, all or any of the provisions of the Uniform Shipping Laws Code or the National Standard for Commercial Vessels; and

-(c) provide that where by reason of unavailability of materials or other reason that the chief executive officer considers valid any requirement adopted by the rules or regulations cannot be conformed to, the chief executive officer may approve such use of materials or other matters as he considers to be consistent with the achievement of the objects of the rules or regulations.
+(c) provide that where by reason of unavailability of materials or other reason that the chief executive officer considers valid any requirement adopted by the rules or regulations cannot be conformed to, the chief executive officer may approve such use of materials or other matters as the chief executive officer considers to be consistent with the achievement of the objects of the rules or regulations.

-(2) The production of a printed document purporting to be a copy of or extract from the Commonwealth of Australia Gazette containing the Uniform Shipping Laws Code or any part of that Code shall be evidence that the document is a copy of the Uniform Shipping Laws Code or a part of that Code (as the case may be) and that the document has been adopted by the Marine and Ports Council of Australia.
+[(2) deleted]

 [Section 115 amended: No. 35 of 1990 s.
 21; No. 74 of 2003 s.
-130.]
+130; No. 24 of 2023 s.
+75.]

 115A.
 Exemptions and equivalents

-(1) The chief executive officer may exempt a vessel, or vessels included in a specified class of vessel, from the application of any of the provisions of this Act or regulations made under this Act to the extent that the chief executive officer is satisfied that compliance with such provision or provisions is unreasonable or impractical in relation to that vessel or those vessels.
+(1) The chief executive officer may exempt from the application of a specified provision of this Act or the regulations persons or vessels, or classes of person or vessel, if satisfied that compliance with the provision is unreasonable or impractical.

+(1A) The chief executive officer may exempt from the application of a specified provision of this Act or the regulations persons or vessels, or classes of person or vessel, engaged in an aquatic event or activity, if satisfied that appropriate measures will be taken to ensure the safety of competitors, spectators and members of the public generally.

+(1B) The chief executive officer must ensure that written notice of an exemption under this section is —

+(a) if the exemption is under subsection (1) and for a person or in respect of a vessel — given to the person or master or owner of the vessel; or

+(b) if the exemption is under subsection (1) and in respect of a class of person or vessel — made publicly available; or

+(c) if the exemption is under subsection (1A) — given to the applicant for the exemption or the organiser of the aquatic event or activity.

+(1C) Failure to comply with subsection (1B) does not affect the validity of an exemption.

-(2) In exercising the power conferred on him by subsection (1), the chief executive officer shall have regard to the principles embodied in this Act and the regulations made under this Act.
+(2) In exercising the power conferred by subsection (1) or (1A), the chief executive officer shall have regard to the principles embodied in this Act and the regulations made under this Act.

-(3) Where under this Act provision is made that a particular fitting, material, appliance, or apparatus, or type thereof, shall be fitted or carried in a vessel, or that any particular provision shall be made, the chief executive officer may allow any other fitting, material, appliance, or apparatus, or type thereof, to be fitted or carried, or any other provision to be made if the chief executive officer is satisfied, by trial or otherwise, that such fitting, material, appliance, or apparatus, or such provision is at least as effective as that required under this Act.
+(3) Where under this Act provision is made that a particular fitting, material, appliance, or apparatus, or type thereof, shall be fitted or carried in a vessel or in vessels in a specified class of vessel, or that any particular provision shall be made, the chief executive officer may allow any other fitting, material, appliance, or apparatus, or type thereof, to be fitted or carried, or any other provision to be made if the chief executive officer is satisfied, by trial or otherwise, that such fitting, material, appliance, or apparatus, or such provision is at least as effective as that required under this Act.

+(3A) Subsections (1B) and (1C) apply, with necessary modifications, to an allowance under subsection (3) in the same way as they apply to an exemption under this section.

-(4) The chief executive officer may grant an exemption or make an allowance under this section subject to such conditions as he thinks fit.
+(4) The chief executive officer may grant an exemption or make an allowance under this section subject to such conditions as the chief executive officer thinks fit.